- Share your observations

 - Kevin Doyle

 Male Fern (Dryopteris filix-mas)

-Male Fern (Dryopteris filix-mas), a State Special Concern plant, is found in mesic hemlock-hardwood forests, often on rocky basaltic slopes.
+Male Fern (Dryopteris filix-mas), a Wisconsin Special Concern plant, is found in mesic hemlock-hardwood forests, often on rocky basaltic slopes.
 The optimal identification period for this species is late May through late September.

 Synonyms: Polypodium filix-mas